iVis-at-Bilkent/cytoscape.js-edge-editing/README.md

       bendShapeSizeFactor: 6,
       // whether to start the plugin in the enabled state
       enabled: true,
+       //An option that controls the distance within which a bend point is considered near the line segment between its two neighbors and will be automatically removed bendRemovalSensitivity : 8,
       // title of add bend point menu item (User may need to adjust width of menu items according to length of this option)
       addBendMenuItemTitle: "Add Bend Point",
       // title of remove bend point menu item (User may need to adjust width of menu items according to length of this option)